 In his words, the country did not make a mistake when decided to develop the industry as different countries now join efforts in space exploration.
 “This is a driving force of the scientific and technical progress.
 Of course, joint work of scientists and engineers promotes the development of other industries, the growth of national economies,” the head of state is convinced.

-Alexander Lukashenko remarked that people wanted to reach the stars for ages and overcame the force of gravity 57 years ago.
+Aleksandr Lukashenko remarked that people wanted to reach the stars for ages and overcame the force of gravity 57 years ago.
 It happened so recently in terms of civilizations’ development.
 “But the achievements of specialists in this industry are very impressive,” the President added.
 “At present there are about 90 space countries, and our Belarus is one of them.
 565 people took part in space flights.
 There are more than 1,000 satellites on the orbit.
 We are proud that the names of Belarusian scientists and space pilots are inscribed in history.”

 Veterans of orbital flights Piotr Klimuk and Vladimir Kovalyonok, participant of the recent International Space Station expedition Oleg Novitsky were born in Belarus.
 Cosmonaut Oleg Artemyev who is now staying at the orbital station also has Belarusian roots.

 The head of state noted that foreign participants of the congress will be able to learn more about Belarus and its people simply by talking to the country’s famous cosmonauts.
 “Then you will understand the entire palette and depth of soul of the Belarusian nation.
-They are an example, if you want, a personification of our nation,” said Alexander Lukashenko.
+They are an example, if you want, a personification of our nation,” said Aleksandr Lukashenko.

 “I am confident that together, in close cooperation, we will get closer to the new significant milestones in exploring the universe.
 Only in the interests of the entire world, trusting each other, that we must build our space future.
-Belarus is ready for dialogue and active participation in the peaceful space exploration programs and projects,” Alexander Lukashenko said.
+Belarus is ready for dialogue and active participation in the peaceful space exploration programs and projects,” Aleksandr Lukashenko said.

 The President stressed the importance of using all achievements and knowledge accumulated in space for the benefit of people: to solve the problems of environment, prevent natural and man-caused emergencies, ensure food security and sustainable land management, conserve natural resources and biodiversity, study extraterrestrial space exclusively for peaceful purposes.